-- Effective mentorship in STEM has been shown to be impactful for all learners and can often strengthen persistence in STEM1. - Co-curricular activities which provide both authentic disciplinary experiences and mentoring support influence retention and engagement in STEM^{2 3 4}.
+Receiving effective mentorship in STEM has been shown to be impactful for all learners

-- Mentoring and training reinforce and strengthen the persistence of underrepresented students in STEM courses and majors4. - Mentoring and experiential opportunities are valuable for engaging K-12 students and teachers5.
+- and can often strengthen persistence in STEM1. - Co-curricular activities which provide both authentic disciplinary experiences and mentoring support influence retention and engagement in STEM^{2 3 4}. - Mentoring and training reinforce and strengthen the persistence of underrepresented students in STEM courses and majors4. - Offering mentoring and experiential opportunities is valuable for engaging K-12 students and teachers5.